istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** support for the new reset-before-request retry policy added in Envoy 1.31 ([Issue #51704](https://github.com/istio/istio/issues/51704))

+- **Fixed** a bug where UDP traffic in ISTIO_OUTPUT chain exits early.  ([Issue #51377](https://github.com/istio/istio/issues/51377))

+- **Fixed** ServiceEntryStatus Addresses field could not easily support assigning IPs to each host which lead to an undesired divergence in behavior between the new and old implementations for automatic allocation of IP addresses for SericeEntry.
+Added a "Host" field to the Address in order to support mapping allocated IP to a host.

 - **Fixed** an issue where CORS filter forwarded preflight requests if the origin was not allowed.

-- **Fixed** Added retry logic to make getting envoy metrics safer on EXIT_ON_ZERO_ACTIVE_CONNECTIONS mode.
+- **Fixed** retry logic to make getting envoy metrics safer on EXIT_ON_ZERO_ACTIVE_CONNECTIONS mode.
   ([Issue #50596](https://github.com/istio/istio/issues/50596))

-- **Fixed** Allow ipv6 config to be propagated to ambient CNI.
+- **Fixed** ipv6 config to be propagated to ambient CNI.
 Note that IPv6 support is still unstable.
   ([Issue #50162](https://github.com/istio/istio/issues/50162))

 - **Fixed** ZDS should not pass down trust_domain